olofvndrhr/manga-dlp/README.md

 ## Options

-> "--format" currently only works with "", "pdf", "zip", "rar" and "cbz".
-As it just renames the zip file with the new
-> suffix (except pdf).
-For pdf creation you have to install img2pdf.

 ```txt
 usage: manga-dlp.py [-h] (-u URL_UUID | --read READ | -v) [-c CHAPTERS] [-p PATH] [-l LANG] [--list] [--format FORMAT] [--forcevol] [--wait WAIT] [--verbose]